When it comes to your employee handbook, clarity and compliance are essential!

 Value and culture alignment

 You have an authentic culture!
-When it comes to your custom employee handbook, an HR professional will use those values to craft the tonality and ensure that your handbook nurtures your winning culture.
+When tailoring a custom employee handbook, you (or an HR professional) will use those values to craft the tonality and ensure that your handbook nurtures your winning culture.

 Your custom employee handbook should be an extension of your company’s beliefs and values and will reduce the chances of having contradicting or unclear policies that don’t align with your values (this often happens with templates).